-It is important to realize that your FICA credit score is not nearly as important as your debt-to- income ratio or your bank account balance.
+It is important to realize that your FICO credit score is not nearly as important as your Debt-to-Income ratio or your bank account balance.
 Learn to make your high credit score a tool for financial health and not an invitation to financial disaster.
 We offer many tips to improve and protect your credit rating after bankruptcy:

 - Budgeting is key – make a budget and stick with it

-- Get a credit card and pay if off every month – never carry a balance
+- Get two major credit cards and pay them off every month – never carry a balance

 - Keep a credit card as credit and not as debt

-- Make down payments – do not buy houses or cars with no money down
+- Make substantial down payments – do not buy houses or cars with no money down

 - Create a personalized layaway plan and save for large items